-Can Cannabis Help Improve Brain Health in Seniors?
+Can Cannabis Improve Brain Health in Seniors?

 Due to advances in technology, science and public health, humans now live about twice as long on average as we did in the pre-modern world.
 With that increased lifespan comes new challenges, like how to maintain wellbeing as we age.
 One of the most feared aspects of growing old is age-related cognitive decline.

 But according to researchers at the School of Public Health at the University of Haifa, cannabis may have the potential to improve brain health in older folks.
+If cannabis is a viable treatment against cognitive decline, perhaps there will be more seniors getting their medical marijuana card or dropping by their local cannabis dispensary

 In February of 2020, researchers at University of Haifa published a literature review of human and animal studies that explored cannabis use in older adults, cognitive function, and brain aging.